sdzx-1/How-to-use-typed-session/English/01-PingPong.md

   start sock = do
     (client, _peer) <- accept sock
-    serverTvar <- newTVarIO IntMap.empty
     let clientChannel = socketAsChannel client
+    serverDriver <-
+      driverSimple
-    thid1 <- forkIO $ decodeLoop (myTracer "server: ") Nothing (Decode decodeMsg) clientChannel serverTvar
+        (myTracer "server: ")
+        encodeMsg
+        (Decode decodeMsg)

-    let sendMap = IntMap.fromList [(singToInt SClient, C.send clientChannel)]
+        [(SomeRole SClient, clientChannel)]
+        id
-        serverDriver = driverSimple (myTracer "server: ") encodeMsg sendMap serverTvar id void $ runPeerWithDriver serverDriver serverPeer
+    void $ runPeerWithDriver serverDriver serverPeer
-    killThread thid1
     close client
 ```
-Convert the `socket` to a `Channel` through `socketAtChannel`, create `serverTvar` at the same time, and start the decoding process `decodeLoop` through forkIO. `decodeLoop` executes in a loop: reads data from the `Channel`, uses `decodeMsg` to incrementally decode, and puts the decoded message into `serverTvar`.
-Because typed-session allows multi-role communication, it is necessary to specify which receiver's Channel to use when sending a message.
-So `sendMap` is used here to form a `Map` by corresponding roles to sending functions, and the corresponding sending function is queried from `sendMap` when sending a message.
+Convert the socket to a Channel through socketAtChannel.
+Because typed-session allows multi-role communication, the Channel for communicating with the Server is specified here: `[(SomeRole SClient, clientChannel)]`.

 The client startup code is similar to the server.